mjc-gh/esper/README.md

 be between 8 and 64 characters in length.
 Further validation may be introduced at a later time.

+### Authentication

+Esper uses JSON Web Tokens to ensure requests are legitimate.
+For tokens to be considered valid, they must include an `exp` field set to some future timestamp (in seconds as an integer) as well as a `sub` field set to the `topic_id`.

+Authentication is available for both the subscribe and publish routes and is enabled by setting a environmental variable.
+These variables are named `ESPER_SUBSCRIBER_SECRET` and `ESPER_PUBLISHER_SECRET`.
+It is possible to enable just one kind of authentication by leaving the other secret undefined.

+Also, please note that, the `/stats` route is protected by JWT using the publisher secret since this route is for developer use (and not for client use).

 ### Examples

 Here is a quick example of what to expect from esper using `curl`.